Stretching a PowerPoint presentation across the desktop

 Manually assigning IRQs: on Windows 2000/XP and later, you'll need to have set the computer type to a non-ACPI type, for example Standard PC, otherwise you won't be able to assign IRQs manually.
 For Windows 98/Me, see Microsoft Support.

-When adding a monitor, you may get interference, which will most likely show as a horizontal line wandering up or down the display, or as some sort of moving wave pattern.
+When using multiple CRT monitors, you may get interference which will show as a line or wave moving up or down the display.

-To resolve this, try different refresh rates.
-If that doesn't help, you'll have to move the monitors further apart or put a shielding material between them.
+To fix this, try using a different refresh rate for each monitor.
+If that doesn't help, you'll have to move the monitors further apart, or put a shielding material between them.
 The ideal material is a thin nickle alloy sheet called mu-metal, available from LessEMF.com.

 User-provided explanations of this problem: